thebrotales/thebrotales.co.za/pages-the-guavas-are-gone.md

 <br>
 <br>

-You can grab an ebook copy from [Smashwords](https://www.smashwords.com/books/view/1354724).
+You can grab an ebook copy from [Amazon](https://www.amazon.com/dp/B0BX9JPJJM) or [Smashwords](https://www.smashwords.com/books/view/1354724).

 For any queries, [reach out to the author]({{site.url}}{{site.baseurl}}/contact), and keep an eye out on our socials!